Harmandir Sahib or the Golden Temple in Amritsar

 This is one clean Temple

-Than it is a whole lot of sweeping the water towards the drainage.
+Then it is a lot of sweeping the water towards the drainage.

-I asked him if he wanted me to email it to him – but he has none.
-To bad for him.
-Of course we did need somebody to translate for us since he could not speak English.
+I asked him if he wanted me to email it to him – but he had none.
+Too bad for him.
+Of course, we did need somebody to translate for us since he could not speak English.

-Actually the Sikhs are the only one in India that are allowed to carry a knife or sword at all the times and everywhere.
-Apart from an airplane of course.
-So even when they take the holy bath they stick their knife in the turban.
+The Sikhs are the only ones in India who are allowed to carry a knife or sword at all times and everywhere.
+Apart from an airplane, of course.
+So even when they take the holy bath, they stick their knife in the turban.

 Getting ready to go inside.